 Best Medical Assistant Schools in Minnesota

 If you want to start a healthcare career without spending years in medical school, becoming a medical assistant is a smart choice.
-In Minnesota, there are several accredited schools that can train you for this role in less than two years.
+In Minnesota, there are several accredited schools that can train you for this role in about two years.
 The key is choosing a program that prepares you for national certification and meets Minnesota employer expectations.

 Employers in Minnesota prefer to hire medical assistants who completed an accredited training program.
 Accreditation ensures your education meets national standards.